Tiger Woods Sparks Fashion World's Opinion After Unveiling His Sun Day Red Clothing Line - ExBulletin

 Tiger Woods Sparks Fashion World's Opinion After Unveiling His Sun Day Red Clothing Line

 Woods introduced his lifestyle brand Sun Day Red on Monday night, the day after the Super Bowl and in the middle of awards season in Hollywood.
-He is moving on to the next phase of his career at TaylorMade Golf after parting ways with Nike after 27 years.
+He is moving on to the next phase of his career at TaylorMade Golf after leaving Nike after 27 years.

 Some in the fashion community believe Woods can survive without sporting the popular Nike swoosh on his chest.
 He will now wear the logo of a tiger with 15 stripes, signifying his 15 championship titles, as well as clothing including cashmere hoodies, stylish sweaters and shoes with his brand name engraved on them.